cantbewong/mesos-proposal-externalstorage/Mesos Management of Persistent External Storage.md

 ---

 ## Useful proposed Mesos Feature
-[Mesos177](https://issues.apache.org/jira/browse/MESOS-1777) describes a future implemention of a facility that would allow a Framework to dynamically add new slave attributes at task launch time.
+[Mesos177](https://issues.apache.org/jira/browse/MESOS-1777) describes a future implementation of a facility that would allow a Framework to dynamically add new slave attributes at task launch time.
 Assuming we build a ScaleIo Framework in a later phase, this could be used as part of a facility to automate association of slaves to ScaleIo storage pools.

 ---